-The McElvany Agreement also provides for various customary confidentiality, non-competition and nonsolicitation provisions.
-The non-competition and non-solicitation provisions generally apply for a period of twoyears following termination of the McElvany Agreement.
+The McElvany Agreement also provides for various customary confidentiality, non-competition and non-solicitation provisions.
+The non-competition and non-solicitation provisions generally apply for a period of two-years following termination of the McElvany Agreement.
 In the event that we terminate the agreement, or Supercritical Labs terminates the agreement within 60 days following a change of control, Supercritical Labs is generally further restricted for an additional three months from engaging in certain activities relating to stock ownership and participation in our governance and affairs.
 The McElvany Agreement also includes customary indemnification rights.

 In connection with this offering, we will enter into a new employment agreement with Mr. McElvany, which we refer to as the McElvany Employment Agreement, that will be effective upon closing of this offering and will replace and supersede the McElvany Employment Agreement in all respects.
 Under the McElvany Employment Agreement, Mr. McElvany will continue to serve as our Chair, President and Chief Executive Officer.
 As Chief Executive Officer, Mr. McElvany will receive an initial annual base salary of \$300,000, which will increase to \$400,000 on the first anniversary of the closing of this offering, and he is eligible to receive an annual performance cash bonus of up to 30% of his base salary, as determined by our board of directors in its discretion, based upon achievement of performance goals to be established by the compensation committee of our board of directors, his overall personal performance and such other factors as may be determined in the sole discretion of our board of directors.
-In addition, the Board will grant to Mr. McElvany under the 2021 Equity Incentive Plan, or 2021 Plan, effective upon the closing of this offering, a stock option to purchase 471,229 common shares.
+In addition, at the closing of this offering, the Board will grant to Mr. McElvany under the 2021 Equity Incentive Plan, or 2021 Plan, which became effective upon the effectiveness of the registration statement of which this prospectus is a part, a stock option to purchase 471,229 common shares.
 The exercise price of this stock option will be the closing price of the Company's common shares on the closing date of this offering.
 This stock option will vest as to 25% of the underlying common shares on the grant date, and the balance of this stock option will vest and become exercisable with respect to 9,817 common shares in 36 equal monthly installments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to Mr. McElvany's continued employment with us through each vesting date.